Time and Effort Reporting

 Actual effort should be closely monitored throughout the life cycle of each award.
 Significant changes to planned effort distributions should be made as soon as they are known.
 If, at the end of a certification period, the effort percentage reflected on the certification is not a reasonable estimate of the employee's actual effort, the percentage should be crossed out in ink with the correct percentage written in the margin.

 A Personnel Actions (PAF) may be required with a corrected certification report.
 In accordance with the Cost Transfers Policy, correcting forms should be completed, signed by the appropriate personnel and sent to the Finance Office for processing and approval.
-The Finance Office will review each cost transfer to ensure the transfers and related explanations meet the budget, allowability and allocability requirements of OMB A-21.
+The Finance Office will review each cost transfer to ensure the transfers and related explanations meet the budget, allowability and allocability requirements.

 With effort certification, special consideration must be given to the timeliness of payroll cost transfers.
 University policy requires that the payroll distribution match the effort percentages certified on the effort certification report.
 Payroll cost transfers, accompanied by appropriate explanations, are strongly encouraged prior to the certification of effort.
 In the rare instance it is necessary to process a payroll cost transfer to correct a report that has already been certified, the request must include a written justification.
 The historical salary adjustment should be submitted within 180 days of the period being certified, and it must be approved and signed by the University controller.